aseprite/api/README.md

    functionality.
 Examples: Add a new command, tool, editor state, extra information in `.ase` files, customized color picker, etc.

 These items are ordered by complexity.
-The API, maintenance, and backward compatibility problems increase from the first point to the last one.
+API design, maintenance, and backward compatibility problems increase from the first point to the last one.